Eastern rockhopper penguin: Distribution and habitat

-The eastern rockhopper penguin is found in the southern Indian and Pacific ocean from Prince Edward Islands to the Antipodes Islands.
-Rockhopper penguins, in general, occupied a circumpolar distribution in the arctic during breeding season.
+The eastern rockhopper penguin is found in the southern Indian and Pacific oceans from Prince Edward Islands to the Antipodes Islands.
+Rockhopper penguins, in general, occupied a circumpolar distribution in the Arctic during the breeding season.
 Eastern rockhopper penguins breed in the Marion Islands, Macquarie island and subantarctic islands in New Zealand such as the Antipodes islands and Campbell island.
 These penguins occupy a mainly marine pelagic habitat and only return to land to breed and moult.
 They spend the winter months, approximately April to October, in the southern Indian Ocean foraging for food and can spend up to 6 months at sea.
 They travel, on average, 2000 to 4000 km away from their breeding site during this winter period.
 This species mainly forages in cool waters; ocean temperatures of less than 4.5 degrees Celsius.

 Eastern rockhopper penguins are surface nesters and will build their nest on slopes or rocky shores near the coastline.
-Colonies will usually form on steep cliffs near the sea and can contain tens of thousands of nests.
+Colonies will usually form on cliffs near the sea and can contain tens of thousands of nests.
 Their nests are made of small pebbles and can occasionally contain some vegetation.
-Some colonies have settled within grasslands such as tussock, however the soil often erodes down to rock with the accumulation of guano and trampling over a few decades.
+Some colonies have settled within grasslands, such as tussocks; however, the soil often erodes down to rock over a few decades due to the accumulation of guano and trampling.
 Eastern rockhopper penguins are rarely found more than 200 metres away from the coastline, since it is ideal to remain near their food supply.

 Behaviour

 Vocalisation

 Eastern rockhopper penguins use calls for parent-chick recognition when returning to the colony with food.
 They also use a song for courtship that can be described as a short repeated rhythmic ascending song.
-The song of an adult rockhopper penguin can have 5-30 syllables with the first syllable the longest.
-Their contact call used by chicks and adults is a very short shrill bark.
+The song of an adult rockhopper penguin can have 5-30 syllables, with the first syllable the longest.
+Their contact call used by chicks and adults is a very short, shrill bark.